wenkokke/talondoc/example/docs/index.md

 :::{talon:list} user.symbol_key
 :::

-In the current release of TalonDoc, list documentation is restricted to names and descriptions.
+List documentation is restricted to names and descriptions.

 ## Captures